Aspects of Jesus

 Jewish doctor at an afternoon summer party.
 Both he and I were

-second-hand guests, being invited because of our women partners.
+second-rank guests, being invited because of our women partners.
 Of

 course he was an intelligent and educated man, and soon we started talking

-about philosophy, discussing epistemology, the challenge to determine
+about philosophy, discussing epistemology, the challenge to determine what is true.